 So, why is this troublesome?

 After the 2008 financial crisis, China served as one of the few engines of growth for the global economy.
 So as China goes down, the rest of the world is at risk of the same fate.

-There’s no question that Asian suppliers are hurting in such an environment.
-Here’s how – and what they can do to shift terms in their favor.
+There's no question that Asian Suppliers are hurting in such an environment.
+Let's take a look at what they can do to shift terms in their favour.

 Small manufacturers in China have been hit particularly hard by the economic slowdown.

 This is mainly due to a working capital squeeze which has put many manufacturers out of business.